amcquistan/spring-boot-todos-rest-api/README.md

 # Spring Boot MVC REST API for Common Todos Backend Demo App

+Uses Spring Boot 2.3.1 and Java 14 (although 11+ should work)

 ### Running

 - App assumes PostgreSQL database and configs setup as environment variables and set in application.properties